 - Pay from accumulated savings, or withdrawals from investments.

 Solely relying on having enough money from salary at the time your child enters college is a dangerous strategy.
 Many people cannot rely on family and you should avoid loans so you must usually save from salary in advance and/or invest accumulated cash:-

 1. Invest Accumulated Cash

-Many options are available including actively managed investments, which aim to provide returns greater than cash but without undue risk.
+Many options are available including the use of both actively managed mutuakl funds and passive investments (e.g index funds, ETF's), which aim to provide returns greater than cash albeit with a degree of risk.

 2. Regular Savings Programs